Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt's games this season have hit the over on four of eight set point totals (50%).
+- Vanderbilt's games this year have hit the over on four of eight set point totals (50%).

-- When Vanderbilt records more than 23.4 points, it is 2-1 against the spread and 2-1 overall.
+- Vanderbilt is 2-1 against the spread and 2-1 overall when the team records more than 23.4 points.

-- In games that Vanderbilt picks up more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Vanderbilt picks up more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year the Commodores have turned the ball over 16 times, 11 more than the Wildcats' takeaways (5).
+- This season the Commodores have turned the ball over 16 times, 11 more than the Wildcats' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.